The best kitchen gadgets from every decade

 Philips UK and Ireland/Facebook

-Healthy chips may sound too good to be true, but the air fryer has promised just that since its launch in 2010.
+Convection ovens have been around since the 1940s, but the Philips Air Fryer took the world by storm when it launched in 2010.
 Using just one teaspoon of oil, the device circulates super-hot air around food to give it a crispy texture similar to deep frying.
-Invented by Philips, the device received lots of praise at the prestigious 2010 IFA consumer electronics show.
+The device received lots of praise at the prestigious 2010 IFA consumer electronics show – and it really took off in the 2020s.